How to Run Ethernet Outside Without Drilling Holes

 1.Plan Your Route

-• Identify the shortest path between your router and outdoor equipment
+Identify the shortest path between your indoor router and outdoor equipment.
+Choose a window along that route that opens and closes smoothly.

 2.Position the Cable